 What are Tim Tebow laws and where do they apply?

 A "Tim Tebow law" is the common name for state legislation requiring public school districts to allow homeschool students to try out for and play on the district's interscholastic sports teams alongside enrolled students.
-The name comes from quarterback Tim Tebow, who was homeschooled in Florida and played varsity football for his local public high school under Florida's 1996 access law — a path that became impossible in many other states until similar laws started passing in the 2010s.
+The name comes from quarterback Tim Tebow, who homeschooled in Florida and played varsity football for his local public high school under Florida's 1996 access law.
+Many other states blocked that path until similar laws started passing in the 2010s.

 What does my homeschooler need to be eligible?